-The Plan is funded through contributions required by collective bargaining agreements between the Indiana/Kentucky/Ohio Regional Council of Carpenters and its affiliated Local Unions, and various associations that represent Employers (collectively, the "Associations"), and other
+This plan is funded through contributions required by collective bargaining agreements between the Indiana/Kentucky/Ohio Regional Council of Carpenters and its affiliated Local Unions (Union), and the Indiana Construction Association, Inc., Michiana Builders Association, the Building Contractors Association of Ft.
+Wayne, the Northwest Indiana Contractors Association, the Labor Relations Division, Cincinnati Division, AGC of Ohio, Inc., Associated General Contractors of America, and other Employers.

-Employers.
 Plan assets are maintained in trust by the Trustees for the benefit of participants and beneficiaries.